andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ---

 ## What is it?
-_Automated checking that things that were previously known to be true, still are._
+_Automated checking that things that were previously known to be true still are._

 Note:
-As opposed to testing, which looks to surface new information.
+As opposed to _testing_ activities, which look to surface new information about the system.
 ---

 ## What is it for?
-_A low execution-cost way to learn information about the health of the build_
+_A low execution-cost way to gather information about the current health of the build_

 Note:

 ---

-## Why do it?
+## Why would we do it?
 _Properly built and maintained test automation helps you to change with confidence, and so change at speed._

+Note:
+All test automation aims to enable change with confidence and speed.
+At a system level, we're primarily aiming to cover regression risks introduced to the wider system (specifically at the user/consumer interface) by changes in its subcomponents.
 ---

 ## Context: Test Pyramid